 POLYRISK – Understanding exposure and toxicity of micro- and nano-plastic contaminants in humans

-The EU-funded POLYRISK project explores these questions by examining human exposure to MNP and their potential toxic effects.
-POLYRISK considers occupational and consumer exposure and puts a special emphasis on potential adverse effects of MNP on the immune system.
+The EU-funded POLYRISK project explores these questions by examining human exposure to MNPs and their potential toxic effects.
+POLYRISK considers occupational and consumer exposure and puts a special emphasis on potential adverse effects of MNPs on the immune system.

-POLYRISK aims to advance the science and our understanding of how micro and nanoplastic particles in the living environment might be able to impact human health.
-The outcomes of the projects will be communicated early on with the aim to feed them into current and future EU policies, and support actions envisaged under the European Green Deal in relation to plastic pollution – helping to ensure that human health is protected, today and in the future.
+POLYRISK aims to advance science and our understanding of how micro and nanoplastic particles in the living environment may impact human health.
+The project’s research findings feed them into current and future EU policies, and support actions envisaged under the European Green Deal in relation to plastic pollution – helping to ensure that human health is protected, today and in the future.

 POLYRISK is an EU Horizon 2020 funded research project, and falls under the programme, Understanding health, wellbeing and disease and the topic Micro- and nano-plastics in our environment: Understanding exposures and impacts on human health, which includes four other projects: AURORA, PlasticsFatE, PLASTICHEAL and IMPTOX.
 These five projects form the European Cluster on Health Impacts of Micro- And NanoPlastic, CUSP.